mattwills09/Bamazon/README.md

-# 'Bamazon' Node Terminal Online Store Application
+# 'Bamazon' Node Based Terminal Online Store Application
 ___

 The primary goal for this entirely terminal ran application was to create an online storefront type application, loosely based off of Amazon, that would be run from the terminal using Node JS and linked to a MySQL database using MySQL Workbench.
 When the user starts the application they are able to see the current inventory of the products in the database, and then can place an order for a specific item.
 From there, the stock quantity of the item will be deducted from the database, and if no more items are available, the user will be notified of that.
 Screenshots of the SQL database is found below: